jpmallette/expedia_kaggle/README.md

 - Feature selections

 Algorithm
-- Test with multiple algorithms (reseau de neurone, regression tree)
+- Test with multiple algorithms (svm, neural networks, regression tree)
 - Don't forget to optimize with the mean average Precision

 Nice to have